bswinnerton/blog/_posts/2014-07-18-using-miniexiftool-with-paperclip.md

 after_post_process :save_latlong
 ```

-Once we add that, let's add the method `copy_exif_data` as well as a helper method that will allow us to parse latitude and longitudes from the exif data:
+Once we've added that Paperclip `after` hook, let's add the method `save_latlong` as well as a helper method that will allow us to parse latitude and longitudes from the exif data:

 ```ruby
 private